You are here Biopharmaceutical/ Genomic Glossaries homepage/Search > Pharmaceutical Technology

 synchrotrons: Devices for accelerating protons or electrons in closed orbits where the accelerating voltage and magnetic field strength varies (the accelerating voltage is held constant for electrons) in order to keep the orbit radius constant.
 MeSH, 1993 NMR & X-ray crystallography

-target validation technologies: A number of technologies including downregulation of gene expression (gene knockdown, antisense, ribozymes and zinc finger proteins), protein inhibition (phage libraries and antibodies), cellular assays, chemical genetics, and combinatorial biology are linked with target validation.
+target validation technologies: A number of technologies including downregulation of gene expression (gene knockdown, antisense, ribozymes and zinc finger proteins), protein inhibition (phage libraries and antibodies, cellular assays, chemical genetics, and combinatorial biology are linked with target validation.
 The integration of various technologies is another challenge Drug targets

 tissue models: Cells, tissues, and organs function in a 3-D environment.
 Utilization of 3-D in vitro tissue models can help validate functionally new targets and pre- selected hits more efficiently then immediate in vivo testing.
-Bioengineering & Biomaterials

 zeptomole: 10–21 mole.
 One- sextillionth.
 Ultrasensitivity